 We will hold three open-house events.
 To RSVP, please click on the appropriate link below:

 - New York City: Thursday, February 2nd, 6:30 PM

 - Hartsdale, NY: Monday, February 6th, 6:30 PM

 - Washington, DC: Wednesday, February 22nd, 6:30 PM

 Review our Frequently Asked Questions.

-Join us for one or two weeks of WriCampia!
+Join us for twelve days of WriCampia!

 Indian Head Camp

 All campers will travel to and from WriCampia on buses that will leave from Washington, DC, Manhattan, and Westchester County, NY.